-The NSW Government is planning to upgrade Double Bay Wharf as part of the Transport Access Program.
+The NSW Government is upgrading Double Bay Wharf as part of the Transport Access Program.

 Transport for NSW is improving Sydney’s ferry services for customers.
 New and upgraded wharves are being delivered as part of the NSW Government’s Transport Access Program.